sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - health-check-type, health-check-http-endpoint in the manifest file

+- we have this as a lab,
-- demo, cf events pal-tracker, watch cf app pal-tracker, jmeter,
+  cf events pal-tracker, watch cf app pal-tracker, jmeter,
   simulate the failure, observe that pcf restarts the app after liveness checks the failure